-Resilience is our natural capacity to bounce back from difficulty.
-It takes a few minutes to learn to regulate our nervous system, and short resilience practices aimed at calming the nervous system have been found to be very beneficial in managing stress and the uncertainty we face.
-Practising resilience skills also helps us in the long run to manage difficulties and cultivate a sense of stability and clarity in terms of work and home life.
+Resilience is our bodies’ natural capacity to bounce back from difficulty.
+It takes a few minutes to learn to regulate our nervous system, and short resilience practices aimed at calming the nervous system, have been found to be very beneficial in managing stress and the uncertainty we face.
+Practising resilience skills also helps us in the long run to cultivate a sense of stability and clarity in terms of work and home life.

 How to sign up